altocodenl/tagaway/readme.md

 ### Todo v1 now

+- [BUG] - This was tested in prod - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
+Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
+- [DISCUSSION] Support for .HEIC and .MOV must be discussed again before public availability of the app.

 // have data on account: google yes or no. if no, send to redirect.
 // if yes, call list and return.
 // report errors on auth that are not expires